Cerebral Palsy Claims: The Link Between Medical Malpractice and CP

 “What causes Cerebral Palsy?”

 There are many potential causes of CP.
 Some can be predicted and prevented, some cannot.
 It is the cases where the condition could (or should) have been predicted and prevented that give rise to Cerebral Palsy medical malpractice claims.
 Cerebral Palsy is caused by damage to the parts of the brain responsible for motor control, before they are fully developed.
+Essentially, any damage to a developing brain can result in CP.
 The damage can happen before, during or shortly after birth.
-Essentialy, any damage to a developing brain can result in CP.

 “How do I know if my baby is at risk of CP?”